lblaka/real-estate-project/README.md

-# BRK Consulting Kings County
+# BRK Consulting King County
 Authors: Lorela Blaka, Meaghan Ross, Rashid Karriti
 # Overview
-This project analyzes a series of linear regressions to provide recommendations for a Real Estate Company in Washington's Kings County to have a greater understanding on how to properly price homes.
-Interpretive analysis shows that the number of bathrooms, evaluation of grades, and square feet of the home as strong indicators to how to price a home.
+This project analyzes a series of linear regressions to provide recommendations for a real estate company in Washington's King County to have a greater understanding on how to properly price homes.
+Interpretive analysis shows that the number of bathrooms, evaluation of grades, and square footage of the home are strong indicators on how to price a home.
 # Business Understanding
-A real estate investing company can suitably price homes in Kings County if they: A) Consider the relationship between bathrooms and price, B) Evaluate the relationship between grade and price, and C) Review the relationship between the square feet of the home and price of a home.
+A real estate company can suitably price homes in King County if they: A) Consider the relationship between bathrooms and price, B) Evaluate the relationship between grade and price, and C) Review the relationship between the square feet of the home and price of a home.
 # Data Analysis & Methodology
 The project utilizes a descriptive analysis and linear modeling to reveal which factors contribute most to housing prices.
 # Results